-\\Important: This Section presents a summary of some of the main considerations when seeking to reopen a pub, restaurant or café under the relevant Fáilte Ireland Guidelines.
-It is important that you read the full Guidelines that are applicable to your business prior to taking any action and, if necessary, seek appropriate advices.
+Important: This Section presents a summary of some of the main considerations when seeking to reopen a pub, restaurant or café under the relevant Fáilte Ireland Guidelines and, where applicable, the Health (Amendment) (No. 2) Act 2021 and any regulations made under it.
+It is important that you read the full Guidelines, legislation or regulations that are applicable to your business prior to taking any action and, if necessary, seek appropriate advices.

-\\Important: Anyone considering adapting their pub to operate as a restaurant in order to reopen should first consult their architect in order to ascertain whether any fire or planning issue arise as a result of the potential changes to the premises.
+Important: Anyone considering adapting their pub to operate as a restaurant in order to reopen should first consult their architect in order to ascertain whether any fire or planning issue arise as a result of the potential changes to the premises.